ghoomfrog/silili/vocabulary.md

 - *pun* is a vertical sideways flat hand with a thumb pointing up to the side.
 - *sus* is a backward hand clenching and unclenching in front of the stomach.
 - *pis* is a horizontal sideways flat hand wiggling left and right.
-- *sinki* is a downward flat hand wiggling up and down.
+- *siski* is a downward flat hand wiggling up and down.
 - *kaw* is a forward fist with an open index and pinkie.
 - *pukuku* is a forward semi-closed hand with wiggling fingers.
 - *lus* is a downward semi-closed hand with wiggling fingers.